webdiscus/html-bundler-webpack-plugin/README.md

 The `root` option allow to resolve an asset file with leading `/` root path.

-Defaults is disabled because the file with leading `/` is a valide URL in the public path, e.g. `dist/`.
+Defaults is disabled because the file with leading `/` is a valid URL in the public path, e.g. `dist/`.
 The files with leading `/` are not processed.

 Define the `root` option as the absolute path to the source directory to enable the processing.